YifanShenSZ/C6H7N-aniline/bound-diabatz/README.md

-# Diabatz
+# Diabatz-bound
-Loca fit diabatization by *diabatz* version 0
+Local fit diabatization by *diabatz* version 0

 This fit is carried out by 3 steps:
 1. `1_C2v/` (2nd-order fit) to generate initial guess on the C2v region